mbthompson14/kickstarter-analysis/README.md

 ### What can you conclude about the Outcomes based on Goals?

-From this descriptive analysis, I can conclude that the dollar-amount ranges for which the percent of successful campaigns was higher than failed campaigns were less than $15,000 and $35,000 to $44,999.
+From this descriptive analysis, I can conclude that the dollar-amount ranges for which the percent of successful campaigns was higher than failed campaigns were less than $15,000 and $35,000 to $44,999. *Fever's* predicted production cost of >$10,000 falls within the range in which more campaigns were successful than unsuccessful (in this sample), assuming the cost does not exceed $15,000.
 Again, no relationships between these variables can be confirmed without inferential tests or considering confoudning variables.

 ### What are some limitations of this dataset?